 On the AirFLEX header, the knife, feed auger drum and draper speeds are directly linked to the combine feeder house pto speed.

 9.5 - Crop Dividers

-Adjust divider extensions for best header height performance based on current cutting height or use divider pipes when extendable dividers interfere with crop.
+Extend or retract divider pipes for best header height performance based on current cutting height.